m1009d/python3_design_patterns/README.md

 # Python3 design patterns

-Learning Design patterns in Python3
+Learning Design patterns in Python3.

+Code will be added as I will experiment with different patterns.

 ## Used materials